Analyzing BGC Partners (BGCP) and Its Competitors

 |$638.76 million

-This is a summary of current recommendations for BGC Partners and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for BGC Partners and its peers, as provided by MarketBeat.

 |Sell Ratings